tolga9009/elgato-gchd/README.md

 According to your HDMI source, run `./elgato-gchd -r 720p` or `./elgato-gchd -r 1080p` with root permissions in a terminal and leave it open.
-This driver will create a new file `/tmp/elgato-gchd.ts`.
+This command will create a new file `/tmp/elgato-gchd.ts`.

 Please note, that this file is actually a FIFO pipe and will not grow.
 You will need an external program to record footage.